Chapter 12:

 I laughed.
 “No way!
 You made that up!”

-“I’m dead serious,” she giggled.
+“I’m dead serious.”

 We trotted into the giant town square.
 The floor was made entirely of cobblestone.
-Right in the center, was a large fountain surrounded by religious-looking statues.
+Right in the centre, was a large fountain surrounded by religious-looking statues.
 The place was full of people walking around, hitting the stores and coming up to sell you miscellaneous items.

 “Hear ye, hear ye!” a voice boomed in the distance.
 It came from near the fountain.